greenpeace/gpes-old-en-petitions-api-emulator/SQLITE.md

 ]);
 ```

-And configure the `database_file` option with the path to your database file.
+Now configure the `database_file` option above with the path to your database file.

+Save the `config.php` file.